romanowski/blog/AkkaPaint.md

 * preparing some gatling tests
 * painting images on *AkkaPaint* board, with the great help of [akka-stream](http://doc.akka.io/docs/akka/2.4.10/scala/stream/index.html) and [rapture.io](rapture.io) json library.

-I am not able to describe everything in this blog post, as already this text is way too long :)
+I am not able to describe everything in this blog post, as the text is already too long.
-All this features and more you can find here: [akkapaint](https.github.com/liosedhel/akkapaint).
-There is a lot of great ideas possible to implement (e.g. creating private boards, some compression and further performance optimizations, loading images through the browser, UI improvements...).
-All contributions really welcome!
+All those features can be found here: [akkapaint](https.github.com/liosedhel/akkapaint).
+There are a lot of great ideas to be implemented (e.g. creating private boards, some compression and further performance optimizations, loading images through the browser, UI improvements...).
+All contributions are really welcome!

 Happy hAkking!